JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

 I completed the Business Communication module by participating in exercises on professional email writing, report structuring, and presentation techniques.
-I applied these concepts through real-life examples and case studies, demonstrating my understanding of effective workplace communication.
+I applied these concepts through the use of real-life examples and case studies, demonstrating my understanding of effective and meaningful workplace communication.

 ### Reflection – STAR Technique